platformio/platformio-docs/ide/atom.rst

 After installation, you launch PlatformIO IDE by opening Atom.
-Once Atom is opened, PlatformIO IDE auto installer will continue to install dependent packages and :ref:`core`.
+Once Atom is opened, PlatformIO IDE auto installer will continue to install dependent packages and :ref:`piocore`.
 Please be patient and let the installation complete.
 In the final result PlatformIO IDE will ask you to reload Atom window to apply installed components.
 Please click on ``Reload Now``.
 After it PlatformIO IDE is ready for using.
 Happy coding!